[ Reference Info Index | Glossopedia ]

 The system for attaching the Ink-Vue’s sac (bulb) required no adhesive or sealant, but it was complex and costly.
 In 1939, Waterman updated the original Ink-Vue with a new design (U.S. Patent No. 2,217,755), in a pen model called the Blue Streak.
 The sac for the Blue Streak was another special one, again designed to require no adhesive or sealant for installation.
 It had a thickened flange at its open end, and it fitted into a groove on the inside wall of the pen barrel, to be held in place and sealed by a plug forced in from the nib end of the barrel.

 Apparently loath to let go of the bulb bonanza, the Wahl-Eversharp company built another bulb-filler (U.S. Patent No. 1,990,441, issued in early 1935), in the form of a second-line pen called the Wahl-Oxford.
 Most Oxfords were ordinary lever-fillers, but one model used what appeared to be a twist-filling system like that in earlier pens by A. A. Waterman and Charles Ingersoll.
-The Wahl system, however, did not simply use a sac running the length of the barrel with a twist-knob at the distal end.
+The Wahl system, however, did not simply use a sac running the length of the barrel with a twist-knob at the back end.
 Instead, it had a partition about midway along the barrel, to which a bulb was affixed.
 The other end of the bulb was attached to the twist-knob.
-Thus, with a Taylor/Dunn-style breather tube in the proximal half of the barrel, the pen was a true bulb-filler whose bulb was wrung out rather than squeezed.
+Thus, with a Taylor/Dunn-style breather tube in the front half of the barrel, the pen was a true bulb-filler whose bulb was wrung out rather than squeezed.

 The basic principle that Wahl used also looked good to the people at David Kahn, Inc., makers of Wearever and Pioneer pens, who created their own version of it (U.S. Patent No. 1,966,369, issued in 1934) and built prototypes like the one seen here, but did not progress to the point of making their design into a production model.